-Formalizations developed within the area of Organization Theory and AI (or computational organization theory), have proved suitable for the description of organization models as design object descriptions, and organization goals as design requirements.
+Formalizations developed within Organization Theory and AI (or computational organization theory), have proved suitable for the description of organization models as design object descriptions, and organization goals as design requirements.
 Furthermore, different types of specialized knowledge have been identified: (1) about main organization goals and their relation for given environmental conditions to organization requirements, (2) about refinement of organization requirements, (3) about design object descriptions, and (4) which components for a design object description satisfy which requirements.
 The generic design model was instantiated with such types of knowledge to constitute a specialized component-based model for (re)design of organizations.
-Example properties have been taken from a well known example in Organization Theory describing the introduction of lean production within an organization [24].
+Example properties have been taken from a well known case in Organization Theory on the introduction of lean production [25].

 This paper focuses on external triggers for organizational change.
 Triggers are related to specific goals that play the role of design requirements which the organizational change should comply to.
 These requirements tend to be high-level goals and lack the detail needed for specifying how an organization should change.
-Therefore, design requirement refinement is introduced in the form of hierarchies of requirements.
+Therefore, design requirement refinement is used based on requirements hierarchies.
 Such hierarchies relate objectives of the organization (e.g., high demand for cars) to organizational change properties at different organizational levels (e.g., change in some departments).
 Thus, they relate triggers at the level of the organization to properties at the level of parts (groups) within the organization.
-For example, the cause of why a certain type of car is not selling according to the goals that have been set is related to the costs of quality repair.
+For example, that a certain type of car is not selling according to the goals set is related to the costs of quality repair.
 Requirements hierarchies help to localize where to change the organization.
 High-level goals for an organization as well as goals for organizational redesign have been related to low-level executable properties.
-Formal verification has been performed and the results show satisfaction of the nonleaf properties in the property tree.
+Formal verification has been performed, showing satisfaction of the non-leaf properties in the property tree.

-When comparing the approach to previous work in the redesign of organizations the main strength is the formal description of the whole redesign process in terms of a generic redesign model for organizations.
-In the field of management for example, an overview of which can be found in [6], only informal descriptions are given about redesign processes.
-In Systems Theory, see e.g. [22], goal oriented behavior is addressed.
-The gap observed between the actual state of the system and the desired state causes redesign, which corresponds with the approach taken in this paper.
+When comparing the approach to previous work in redesign of organizations a main strength is the formal description of the whole redesign process in terms of a generic redesign model for organizations.
+In the field of management for example (e.g., [7]), only informal descriptions are given of redesign processes.
+Systems Theory (e.g., [23]), addresses goal oriented behavior.
+The gap observed between actual and desired state of a system causes redesign, which corresponds with the approach taken in this paper.
 Formalizations by means of property hierarchies are, however, not present, therefore formal verification as done in this paper cannot be performed.

-In [12] a general diagnosis engine is presented which drives adaptation processes within multi-agent organizations using the TAEMS modeling language as the primary representation of organizational information.
+In [13] a general diagnosis engine is presented which drives adaptation processes within multi-agent organizations using the TAEMS modeling language as the primary representation of organizational information.
 In the design of the diagnostic engine three distinct layers are identified: symptoms, diagnosis, and reactions which in the approach presented in this paper roughly correspond to Section 4, 5, and 6 respectively.
 The implementation of these elements differs in both approaches.
 The goals and requirements in this paper are explicitly connected to each other.
 Once an organizational goal is observed not to be fulfilled, such a dissatisfaction is related directly to a goal for change.
-In the approach presented in [12] lacks such an explicit relation between goals and error diagnosis.
-Furthermore, this paper also introduces an approach to diagnose whether the whole reorganization process was successful, which is not the case in [12].
-[5] explores dynamic reorganization of agent societies and focuses on changes to the structure of an organization, this paper presents an approach that enables such a dynamic reorganization.
+In the approach presented in [13] lacks such an explicit relation between goals and error diagnosis.
+Furthermore, this paper also introduces an approach to diagnose whether the whole reorganization of agent societies and focuses on changes to the structure of an organization, this paper presents an approach that enables such a dynamic reorganization.